ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The unthankful heart discovers no mercies; but the thankful heart will find, in every hour, some heavenly blessings. — Henry Ward Beecher
+> **Citacao:** Many people will walk in and out of your life, but only true friends will leave footprints in your heart. — Eleanor Roosevelt

 fim do arquivo